Daphne-Qin/AdventOfCode2021/Problem17/README.md

 **How many distinct initial velocity values cause the probe to be within the target area after any step?**

-[^1]: a shortening of the AoC creator's Reddit username, topaz2078.
+[^1]: A shortening of the AoC creator's Reddit username, topaz2078.
 [More about him here.](https://adventofcode.com/2021/about)
+[^2]: I ended up doing [Problem 18](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem18) on December 18 as well, thus reneging on this statement.